olga-od-ua/MS3repo/README.md

 1. I am Gloria and I have an account with BABY NOMS.
 I have just realized that I added a recipe into the wrong age group and I want to move it to the appropriate one.

-2. I am Martina and I'd like to delete some of the recipes I have previously shared on this website as I have been adviced by my GP that it is dangerous to give raisins and whole nuts to children under 4 so I want to delete those recipes.
+2. I am Martina and I'd like to delete some of the recipes I have previously shared on this website as I have been advised by my GP that it is dangerous to give raisins and whole nuts to children under 4 so I want to delete those recipes.

 HOW THIS PROJECT IS DIFFERENT FROM COMPETITORS AND SUBSTITUTES

 While there is an abundance of websites with weaning recipes and recipes for children of all ages, not many of them are aiming at recipes shared solely by caregivers.
-The website provides multiple collections of recipes to choose from in order to help user find the most suitable and most relevant recipes.
+The website provides multiple collections of recipes to choose from in order to help users find the most suitable and most relevant recipes.
 Some of these collections are:

 - "Dad's Favourites" (the users add their status or relation to the child in their registration form, so the collection is created from recipes added by Fathers)